convisoappsec/conviso-docs/docs/guides/integrate-asset-with-graphql.md

 The data available at ```data.associateProject.data.asset.id ("id": "50")``` can be used for other activities in the pipeline, such as initiating the synchronization of an asset with a specific platform, as we will demonstrate in the next section.

+**NOTE: The process of importing/synchronizing an asset is asynchronous.
+The success confirmation message refers to adding this asset to the processing queue.
+The processing of the import/synchronization may take a few minutes.
+Further below, we demonstrate how to monitor the synchronization status.**

 ## Initiating synchronization via GraphQL

 To initiate an integration via GraphQL, we need some information: